vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/IDE Configuration/Visual Studio Configuration.md

 ### Installed manually
 Install the Unity workload and follow the [configuration instructions](https://docs.microsoft.com/en-us/visualstudio/gamedev/unity/get-started/getting-started-with-visual-studio-tools-for-unity#install-unity-support-for-visual-studio).

+### Installing for the first time
+Install Visual Studio via the Unity Hub:

+#### No Unity versions are installed
+Tick _Microsoft Visual Studio Community_ during the installation process. (**Installs | Install Editor**)

+#### A Unity version is installed
+1. Navigate to the Installs page and click the cog icon on an install.
+1. Select **Add Modules**.
+1. Tick _Microsoft Visual Studio Community_.
+1. Select **Install**.

+#### I want to install Visual Studio manually
+Follow all of the instructions listed on [this page](https://docs.microsoft.com/en-us/visualstudio/gamedev/unity/get-started/getting-started-with-visual-studio-tools-for-unity).

 ---
 Ensure the [Visual Studio Editor](https://docs.unity3d.com/Manual/com.unity.ide.visualstudio.html) package is installed and updated in UPM (`com.unity.ide.visualstudio`).